-- 2 After spiking the water-sediment system with the test substance, an equilibration period - 3 is necessary to ensure partitioning of the substance between the water-phase and solid- - 4 phase according to the substance-specific distribution characteristics.
-This partitioning - 5 should take place under the temperature and aeration conditions used during the - 6 exposure phase.
-Appropriate equilibration time is sediment and substance specific and - 7 can be in the order of hours to days and in some cases up to several weeks.
-The choice - 8 of appropriate equilibration time is clearly very substance specific and might require - 9 taking into account several considerations.
-In some cases a balance between - 10 equilibration and degradation might need to be found.
-Some further guidance on - equilibration periods can, for example, be found in the OECD rolling workplan for test - 12 guidelines programme 2006/2008 (OECD 2006). - 13 For metals and inorganic metal compounds both short equilibration times and high - spiked metal concentrations in sediments will accentuate partitioning of metals to the - dissolved phase and increase the probability of exposure and/or toxicity via dissolved - metals (Lee et al., 2004, Simpson et al., 2004, Wang et al., 2004).
-As a consequence, - 17 for static and semi-static tests it is recommended that the concentration of the test - substance be measured in the overlying water of the sediment, and that testing be - 19 initiated only when the overlying water concentration reaches steady state - 20 concentrations.
-Aging and weathering processes may have an impact on sediment - 21 toxicity.
-However, currently there are no agreed methods available to take these - 22 phenomena into account in standard sediment test protocols and standardised test - 23 methods with artificial sediment take little account of the impact of sediment aging - 24 processes occurring in the environment.
+After spiking the water-sediment system with the test substance, an equilibration period is necessary to ensure partitioning of the substance between the water-phase and solid-phase according to the substance-specific distribution characteristics.
+This partitioning should take place under the temperature and aeration conditions used during the exposure phase.
+Appropriate equilibration time is sediment and substance specific and can be in the order of hours to days and in some cases up to several weeks and might require taking into account several considerations.
+In some cases a balance between equilibration and degradation/hydrolysis might need to be found.
+This is for instance acknowledged in the proposed guidance on a sediment-water Lumbriculus toxicity test using spiked sediments (OECD 2007).
+Results of higher tier environmental fate studies (e.g. degradation simulation testing, bioaccumulation) can inform on the appropriate equilibration time.

+For metals and inorganic metal compounds both short equilibration times and high spiked metal concentrations in sediments will accentuate partitioning of metals to the dissolved phase and increase the probability of exposure and/or toxicity via dissolved metals (Lee et al., 2004, Simpson et al., 2004, Hutchins et al., 2008, Brumbaugh et al., 2013).
+As a consequence, for static and semi-static tests it is recommended that the concentration of the test substance be measured in the overlying water, solid sediment phase and pore water, and that testing be initiated only when the overlying water, solid sediment and pore water concentrations reach steady state concentrations.
+Aging and weathering processes may have an impact on sediment toxicity.
+Aging may involve the redistribution of some metals from one solid phase to another, and this redistribution can result in decreases in toxicity to benthic organisms (Costello et al. 2011).
+The rate at which these changes occur may be longer than the duration of many chronic sediment toxicity tests, which suggests that laboratory tests performed with metals spiked into natural sediments will be conservative, as they will usually be too short in duration to capture ageing processes.
+Therefore, the influence of ageing processes should be considered in a Weight of Evidence based analysis of uncertainties that are applied to laboratory-derived PNEC values.
+However, currently there are no agreed methods available to take these phenomena into account in standard sediment test protocols and standardised test methods with artificial sediment take little account of the impact of sediment aging processes occurring in the environment.

+- 1 Aging might also be relevant for some organic substances and is linked to bioavailability - 2 (discussed under 7.8.10.3), but less knowledge is available compared with metals.

-25 Feeding
+3 Feeding